sergiozuckermann/Equipo5/videogames/GDD_Template.md

 ### **Summary**

-Dive into an exciting adventure with The Zazacrifice of Shaggy, a turn-based RPG follows the protagonist, Shaggy, as he battles his way through a mysterious tower.
+Dive into an exciting adventure with The Zazacrifice of Shaggy, a turn-based RPG follows the protagonist, Shaggy, as he battles his way through.
 Encounter fierce enemies, navigate tricky puzzles and uncover hidden secrets as you journey through this challenging and immersive RPG.

 ### **Gameplay**